JoinMarket-Org/joinmarket-clientserver/README.md

 Once you've downloaded this repo, either as a tar/zip file, and extracted it, or via `git clone`:

-Make sure to validate the signature on the tar/zip file provided on the [https://github.com/Joinmarket-Org/joinmarket-clientserver/releases](release page), or check the signature in git if you install that way using `git log --show-signature`.
+Make sure to validate the signature on the tar/zip file provided on the [release page](https://github.com/Joinmarket-Org/joinmarket-clientserver/releases), or check the signature in git if you install that way using `git log --show-signature`.

     ./install.sh